dce4/dce4.me/_posts/how-did-i-create-this-website/2020-06-03-how-did-i-create-this-website.md

 ### Creating your website with Jekyll
 Prerequisites:
 - Ruby-Full
+- Jekyll
-- Jekyll and bundler gems
+- Bundler gems

 We can install Ruby with: